swseighman/Native-Image-Windows-10/README.md

    or

-Install the Windows SDK Using Visual Studio Code Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) 16.8.x (Community will work)
+Install the Windows SDK Using [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) 16.8.x (Community will work)

 Open the Visual Studio Installer